Official Kennel Club DNA Testing Scheme

 Progressive Retinal Atrophy (prcd-PRA)

 PRA is a disease that causes the retina of the eye to degenerate slowly over time, the result is declining vision and eventual blindness.
 Progressive rod-cone degeneration (prcd) is just one type of PRA that was originally discoverd in black Giant Schnauzers in America.
 The mutation was found to be the same as some other breeds, for which a DNA test existed via Optigen.
 Since then carriers of prcd-PRA are known to have been imported into the UK from Russia also.
 According to the Orthopaedic Foundation For Animals, their statistics show a 7.1% carrier rate for prcd-PRA in the Giant Schnauzer.

 A DNA test for prcd-PRA is available via:

 This DNA test can be completed either by simple cheek swabs posted back to the appropriate lab or a blood sample taken by your vet, see the test providers websites for more information.

-This type of DCM is a serious and often fatal heart condition diagnosed in young Giant Schnauzers, which causes swelling of the lower chambers of the heart (ventricles).
-The heart’s ability to pump blood is reduced, since the heart becomes enlarged and can no longer beat effectively.
-Testing of a UK Giant diagnosed with DCM, found the same mutation as presented in Standard Schnauzers.
+This type of DCM is a serious and most often fatal heart condition diagnosed in young Giant Schnauzers, causing swelling of the lower chambers of the heart (ventricles).
+The heart’s ability to pump blood is reduced since the heart becomes enlarged, and can no longer beat effectively.
+Testing of 3 UK pepper/salt Giant Schnauzer littermates diagnosed with DCM, along with their close relatives, found the same mutation as presented in Standard Schnauzers.

 Giant Schnauzer breeders may order the DCM test through the OFA (Orthopedic Foundation for Animals) by visiting www.offa.org